Artist Statement

 Biography

 Pamela Casper was born and raised in New York, NY.
 Casper received her BA at Swarthmore College and studied painting with Harriet Shorr.
-After graduation Casper moved to Paris for two years, traveling and independently studying painting.
-Casper returned to the States, studying painting with Robert Kulick, Mary Whyte and Barbara Nechis.
-Pamela Casper supported her fine art practice creating original designs for fashion designer Nicole Miller, and illustrations for Gourmet and Bon Appetit Magazines.
+After graduation, Casper moved to Paris for two years, traveling and independently studying painting.
+Casper returned to the States, studying painting with Robert Kulick, Mary Whyte, and Barbara Nechis.
+Pamela Casper supported her fine art practice, creating original designs for fashion designer Nicole Miller and illustrations for Gourmet and Bon Appétit Magazines.
 Casper’s artwork evolved to reflect her passion for nature and the environment.
-Casper has had exhibitions at notable institutions such as The American Watercolor Society (NYC), Exit Art (NYC), Governor’s Island (NYC), Mindener Museum (Minden, Germany) and Artists Equity, (NYC).
-In the 2020 Casper’s work was selected by curator Eleanor Heartney for the Ecoartspace catalog and in 2021 selected by curator Lilian Fraiji for the book Embodied Forest.
+Casper has had exhibitions at notable institutions such as The American Watercolor Society (NYC), Exit Art (NYC), Governor’s Island (NYC), Mindener Museum (Minden, Germany), and Artists Equity (NYC).
+In 2020, Casper’s work was selected by curator Eleanor Heartney for the Ecoartspace catalog, and in 2021, it was selected by curator Lilian Fraiji for the book Embodied Forest.
 Pamela Casper was a finalist for the NYFA Basil Alkassi Painting Award.
 Casper completed residencies at E_Merge at Earthdance for Living (Plainfield, MA) and The Vermont Studio Center (Johnson, VT).
-Casper had a solo show at Gallery Shirley (Geneva, Switzerland) and in 2021, a solo show at the Reeves-Reed Arboretum, (Summit, NJ).
-In June 2023 Casper will exhibit at the Roger Tory Peter institute and Swale House on Governors Island, curated by Mary Mattingly.
+Casper had a solo show at Gallery Shirley (Geneva, Switzerland) and in 2021, a solo show at the Reeves-Reed Arboretum (Summit, NJ).
+In June 2023, Casper will exhibit at the Roger Tory Peterson Institute and Swale House on Governors Island, curated by Mary Mattingly.
 Pamela Casper lives and works in Brooklyn, NY.

 Solo Exhibitions